openphacts/explorer2/README.md

 Ketcher
 -------
 The Explorer uses an embedded version of the [Ketcher](http://ggasoftware.com/opensource/ketcher "Ketcher tool for drawing chemical compounds") compound drawing tool by [GGA Software Services](http://ggasoftware.com "GGA Software Services").
-If you require users to be able to draw compounds that they have found using the Explorer then you will need to install the Indigo C libraries on your machine
+If you require users to be able to draw compounds that they have found using the Explorer then you will need to install the Indigo C libraries on your machine.
+To avoid any firewall issues the rails side of the application proxies across to the ketcher app and a setting has to be added to app_settings.yml.

 * git clone https://github.com/ggasoftware/indigo.git
 * Build the C libraries